brumocas/Tiki_Taka_Toe_Game/TeckSpikes/Readme.md

 # TechSpikes
-Tech Spikes used to test the tools and protocols available for the project
+Tech Spikes used to test the tools and protocols available for the project <br>
+The main goal with tech spikes is to reduce the risk of selecting an incorrect technical approach

 # GUi
 Simple Gui created to test Java fx and scene builder features. <br>